This post covers everything you need to know about rights of arrested person

 As the general rule bail is a constitutional right and not a privilege.
 An arrested person has a right to be granted bail, and the bail can either be a police bail, bail pending trial, or bail pending appeal.

 All this depends on the nature of the offense as there are some offenses that are not bailable for example murder and treason.

-Apart from that, there are the basic rights to which any restrained person is entitled to.
+Apart from that, there are the basic rights to which any restrained person is entitled.

-That right includes entitlement to a fair hearing, the right to appeal, the right to be treated inequality as human beings, protection of human dignity, and that they should not be subjected to torture or inhuman punishments or treatment.
+That right includes entitlement to a fair hearing, the right to appeal, the right to be treated inequality as human beings, and the protection of human dignity, and they should not be subjected to torture or inhuman punishments or treatment.